eclipse-aspectj/aspectj/docs/developer/IDE.md

 Feel free to be skeptical, because the author has both IDE and build tool biases, but I am recommending Maven as a build tool, AspectJ Maven as a build plugin and then either of Eclipse or IDEA as integrated development environments (IDEs).
 Why?
 Because Maven + (Eclipse or IDEA) probably has the most complete tooling and best end-to-end user experience for AspectJ developers.
-Because I am also by far the most active AspectJ and Spring AOP supporter on StackOverflow, you also have better chances to receive spot-on answers than if e.g. you ask why your Ant or Gradle build does not work so nicely in NetBeans or VS Code.
+Because I am also by far the most active AspectJ and Spring AOP supporter on Stack Overflow, you also have better chances to receive spot-on answers than if e.g. you ask why your Ant or Gradle build does not work so nicely in NetBeans or VS Code.
 But by all means, please do choose whichever combination of tools is the prescribed standard in your work environment or simply your personal pereference.
-I believe that diversity is good. 🙂
+I believe, that diversity is good. 🙂